Post Conference Report

 The main symposium agenda was devised with the support of the symposium’s Advisory and Review Committee, as well as the input of the local Organizing Committee in Libya.
 The conference included six plenary sessions and featuring a series of TV broadcasts live on Libya’s Channel.

---Primary basics and framework in the latest draft of the constitution
+- Primary basics & framework in latest draft of the constitution

---Transitional undertakings in the latest draft of the constitution
+- Transitional undertakings in latest draft of the constitution

 Plenary Session DAY 1